 Within our region, Chronic Obstructive Pulmonary Disease (COPD) accounts for 4.9% of the preventable hospitalisations and is the fourth leading cause of death.
 From the bush fire smoke over summer, to the COVID-19 pandemic we’re currently facing, there’s never been a better time to focus on the importance of lung health, particularly for those already living with a chronic lung condition such as COPD.

-The COPD Collaborative aims to reduce the number of hospital admissions in our region and will focus on improving the quality of life and well-being of people living with COPD.
+While there is no cure for COPD, it is a preventable condition that can be treated in the Primary Care setting, through both pharmacological and non-pharmacological approaches.
+The COPD Collaborative aims to reduce the number of hospital admissions in our region and will focus on improving the quality of life and wellbeing of people living with COPD.

 “The tools and resources we were provided to help identify COPD patients, and to record results and set patient reminders/recalls were wonderful, and helped to highlight our areas for improvement” Participating GP